Personal, social, health and economic education (PSHE)

 Personal, social and health education (PSHE) enables children to become healthy, independent and responsible members of our society and play a positive role in contributing to the life of the school and the wider community.

-We will follow the ‘Jigsaw’ scheme for our taught PSHE curriculum.
-This will include six taught units per year:
+We will follow the ‘Kapow’ scheme for our taught PSHE curriculum.
+This will include the following units each year:

-We are aware that some PHSE knowledge is taught very successfully and becomes more relevant to the needs of the children when using a cross curricular approach.
-Some content could be covered alongside other curriculum areas.
-The teacher will be best placed to make these choices and to arrange these objectives so that they fit in well, for example, teaching money in maths and financial education in PHSE at the same time or teaching the relationships objectives in Y5 and 6 Jigsaw PHSE at the same time as internet skills in computing.
+Some PSHE content could be covered alongside other curriculum areas.
+The teacher will make these choices and to arrange these objectives so that they fit in well, for example, teaching money in maths and financial education in PHSE at the same time as internet skills in computing.

 Teaching children to stay safe